 Abedi Pele did not even know of his great footballing skills.
 His fans started comparing him with the Brazilian legend before he even realized his own capabilities.
 The question is what made this wonderful soccer player a legend.
 There is a forest of reasons depending on how you see it.

 1. Pioneer of African Football in Europe

 Playing in the European leagues and championships is the dream of every African footballer.
-Even after getting a chance, showing that you are worth the position is another challenge that must be overcome.
-Abedi Pele was among the pioneers of African Football in Europe having played for number of great European club such as Marseille and Lyon among many others.
+Even after getting a chance, showing that you are worth the position is another challenge that you must overcome.
+Abedi Pele was among the pioneers of African football in Europe having played for number of great European club such as Marseille and Lyon among many others.
 To be exact he played for teams in Switzerland, Italy, Germany, and most popularly France.
 During his time in Europe, he scored so many spectacular goals that are hard to come by even now.